luigi-colella/cocktail-menu/README.md

 docker-compose exec app bash
 ```

-When you log into the app container, you can run any command or script on top of php and nodejs.
+When you log into the app container, you can run any php or nodejs script.
 For example:

 ```sh
 # Build the frontend assets